 The references list has hanging indentations.
 There is not a blank line between references.
 Hard returns (hitting the enter or return key) are not used within reference entries.

 Italics are used sparingly and only for titles of stand-alone works (e.g., books, newspapers, television series, etc.), statistical variables, and emphasis (and only when the emphasis may be lost without them).
-Please download the instructions for formatting mathematical statistics and equations for details about italicisation of variables.
+Please refer to the extra instructions for formatting mathematical statistics and equations at the top of this page for details about italicisation of variables.

 Quotation marks are used sparingly and only for titles that are part of a larger work (e.g., chapters or articles), around words or phrases used as linguistic examples (e.g., the search term “globalisation”), or to create distance, that is, to indicate that the term is used ironically and without legitimising the term (using “so-called” before a term has the same purpose, quotation marks are not needed in addition).